-A recent resident who opted to skip fellowship and become an attending physician offers his insight on the answers to five questions that informed his decision and could be helpful to other medical and surgical residents.
+One resident physician who opted to skip fellowship and become an attending physician offers his insight on the answers to five questions that informed his decision and could be helpful to other medical and surgical residents.

-After three years as an emergency medicine resident at McGovern Medical School at the University of Texas Health Science Center in Houston, July 1, 2020, marked a milestone in his career.
-It was the first day in the emergency department as an attending physician for Jason Lesnick, MD.
+After three years as an emergency medicine resident at McGovern Medical School at the University of Texas Health Science Center in Houston, July 1, 2020, marked a milestone in the career of Jason Lesnick, MD.
+It was his first day in the emergency department as an attending physician.
 He opted to go directly to practice—accepting a position in the emergency medicine department at nearby Memorial Hermann Northeast Hospital—instead of pursuing a fellowship position.

 Training longer will mean you have less time to maximize your income.
 When pondering fellowship, you should consider your potential income losses by extending training and the potential gains your additional training could yield.
 Dr. Lesnick noted that physicians are significantly behind the curve when it comes to savings relative to their peers who are typically working and saving some of their take-home pay during the time that doctors are accruing more debt in medical school.